beeva-joseluisalcazar/beeva-best-practices-ci/devops/continuous_integration/README.md

 ### Jenkins

-Jenkins is an continuous integration and continuous delivery application that increases your productivity allowing to build and test your software projects continuously making it easier for developers to integrate changes to the project, and making it easier for users to obtain a fresh build.
+Jenkins is a continuous integration and continuous delivery application that allows to build and test  software projects continuously making it easier for developers to integrate changes to the project, and making it easier for users to obtain a fresh build.

+It's and open source tool, runs as java web application on container such as Tomcat.
+Formely known as Hudson, and forked from the original Hudson adquired by Oracle.

-#### How Jenkins work
+#### How Jenkins works

-Jenkins needs an installed Tomcat versión 5.0 or later.
-Jenkins requires Java7 or above to function.
-Java8 is recommended.
-Jenkins requires a fair amount of memory to operate well.
-Smaller installations should start around 256MB-1GB.
+Jenkins:
+- Integrates with source control (Svn, Git, etc)
+- Builds can be triggered either on a schedule o buy hitting a URL (cron+url, post-commit hooks in scm)
+- What the build does is dictaded by configuration

+Jenkins uses jobs to work, a job defines a sequence of tasks for Jenkins to perform.
+Jobs are typically project-oriented, and when a job is triggered, Jenkins follows some defined steps (an ants script sometimes), post-build tasks can also be defined (create a WAR, copy files to another location, etc)

 [Jenkins install official documentation](https://wiki.jenkins-ci.org/display/JENKINS/Tomcat)

 In the next picture you can see the list of jobs ready to be executed in a jenkins instance.